If you’re debating staying in Ballinskelligs in Kerry, you’ve landed in the right place.

 Ballinskelligs Hotels and Accommodation

-Although there are no hotels in the village, there’s several places to stay in Ballinskelligs that boast excellent reviews.
+Although there are no hotels in the village, there are several places to stay in Ballinskelligs that boast excellent reviews.

 Guesthouses and B&Bs in Ballinskelligs